 I experienced depersonalization and derealization (DP & DR) for the first time in 2005 when I was 13 years old - it was the most frightening, confusing, dismantling and lonely experience of my life.

 I remember I was sitting in class, feeling fine.
-I had just had lunch and was looking forward to the last period of the day ending (maths, ugh) so I could go home.
-My day had gone fine, I don’t remember feeling stressed or worked up about anything, it was just a completely normal, mundane day – until it wasn’t.
+I had just had lunch and was looking forward to the last period of the day ending so I could go home.
+My day had gone fine, I don't remember feeling stressed or worked up about anything, it had been a completely normal, mundane day.

 I went home that day crippled with fear.
 I walked the usual streets back to my house that I was so familiar with, but nothing was the same anymore.
 Everything looked and felt so different.
 It was like I had gone to another planet.
 My whole world felt like it had come crashing down.
 I felt like I was in some sort of parallel reality.
 It was so confusing and horrible that I was just frozen.
 I couldn't believe it.
 How could I ask for help when what was happening to me and what I was feeling was so bizarre and so hard to explain?